-Why do I have to sign the Belief Statement on your Enrollment Application?
+Why do I have to sign the Belief Statement on the Enrollment Application?

-Heart is a discipleship school which means we ask that parents already acknowledge the Old and New Testaments of the Bible as their only Word of God, Jesus as their Lord and Savior and that they seek to lead their families in Him.
-If this does not describe your family, there are many other wonderful home school options available in our community.
+Heart Christian Academy is discipleship-focused, which means we ask that parents already acknowledge the Old and New Testaments of the Bible as their only Word of God, Jesus as their Lord and Savior, and that they seek to lead their families in Him.
+If this does not describe your family, there are many other wonderful homeschool options available in our community.

-Can I home school through a public charter school and also take classes at Heart?
+Can I join a public charter school (CA Families) and also take classes at Heart?

 Yes!
-Home schooling through a public charter allows families to claim some of their tax money back to spend on homeschooling expenses.
-As a Christian institution, the state would not allow you to pay for Heart's tuition with your charter money.
-However, many families use charter money for their children’s sports teams, music lessons, martial arts classes, etc. as well as any non-religious curriculum and supplies.
+As a private, membership-based Christian organization, the state of California would not allow you to pay for Heart's expenses with charter funds.
+However, many families use charter funds for their children’s sports teams, music lessons, martial arts classes, etc., as well as non-religious curriculum and school supplies.
 Rules vary depending on the charter school but there are generally monthly meetings, state testing and various reporting requirements including attendance and work samples.
 Heart doesn’t endorse any particular charter school but if you think this might be a good fit for your family, you should research the available options.

-If we join a charter, who maintains my student’s records to meet state requirements?
+If we join a charter (CA Families), who maintains my student’s records to meet state requirements?

 Are there any mandatory meetings parents must attend?

 No, but we have a few that are highly encouraged!
 In late August we hold Classroom Procedures Meetings which cover specifics unique to each grade.
 Also, we ask parents to attend curriculum training or view it online for a few critical subjects.
-We also hold Orientation Meetings for parents right after the start of school.
-These training opportunities are vital to your success homeschooling through HCA.
+Additionally, we hold Orientation Meetings for parents right after the start of the academic year.
+These training opportunities are vital to your success in homeschooling through Heart.